Improving the exchange and correlation potential in density functional approximations through constraints: Conclusions

 \section{Conclusions}

 A common theme of popular local and semi-local density functional approximations is the imbalance of accuracy between energy density-functionals, which can be quite accurate, and the corresponding effective KS potentials, with inferior accuracy \cite{adventures_bartlett,inconsistent,kieron_density_error}.
 We have approached this problem from several directions \cite{gidopoulos_ks,lfx,callow_gidopoulos}.
-In this paper, we review and expand our work on imposing physical constraints during the energy minimisation \cite{clda,clda_review,cdfa}.
-Specifically, we investigate the relaxation of a constraint that is computationally expensive and find that its omission is leads to well behaved results, except for very small systems with only a few electrons.
+In this paper, we review and expand our work on imposing physical constraints during the energy minimisation in order to yield more a accurate corresponding xc potential \cite{clda,clda_review,cdfa}.
+Specifically, we investigate the relaxation of a constraint that is computationally expensive and find that its omission leads to well behaved results, except for very small systems with only a few electrons.
 The constraints we impose raise the total energy minimally \cite{clda,cdfa} but have a dramatic impact on the quality of the effective KS potential, gifting it with the correct asymptotic behaviour and enabling it to exhibit important non-analytic behaviour (derivative discontinuity) shared by the exact KS potential but elusive from the lower rungs of Jacob's ladder of DFAs where semi-local DFAs reside.

+Below we summarize the full computational procedure for the constrained DFA method described in Sec.~\ref{sec:2a}. \begin{enumerate} \item Make an initial guess for the KS orbitals and the screening density, which is expanded in the auxiliary basis set,